top of page

 Typical Amounts

-An example might be a person aged 75 with a property valued at say, £400K with a mortgage of say, £280K.
-The mortgage has now reached the end of its term, and the provider is requesting repayment in full.
-The client has no resources to repay the loan, so is looking for alternatives.
+Let’s consider an example.
+Suppose a person aged 75 owns a property valued at £400K.
+They also have a mortgage of £280K.
+That mortgage has reached the end of its term, and the provider is requesting full repayment.

 Paul Smith Signature